caas-team/GoKubeDownscaler/README.md

 "900" # 900 seconds (15 minutes)
 ```

-Or by a duration strings:
+Or by a duration string:

 ```text
 "1h30m" # 1 hour and 30 minutes